 You may request a copy of your medical records in one of the following ways:

-- One of the Admin Team members will make a copy of the medical records and inform you of the costs (see below).
-When we have received your payment we will send the records or leave them at reception for collection.
-The copies will not be released until payment is received.
+- One of the Admin Team members will make a copy of the medical records and inform you when it is ready for collection.

 - If after receiving your records you have any queries, please make a normal, routine appointment to see your usual Doctor.